19th Century World History

 World Landmark #14

-by Arnold Whitridge
+by Arnold Whitridge, illustrated by

 from Random House